RtechonDev/RtechonDev/README.md

 ## ⚡🙋‍ About Me
-- 🔭 I’m currently working on an application that processes huge amounts of financial data using Apache Spark (It's quite fun).
 - 🌱 I’m currently learning iOS, GraphQL, etc.
 - 👯 I’m looking to collaborate on any projects that involve a lot of creative thinking.
 - 💬 Ask me about Angular, Big data processing, Algorithms, Data strutures and Apache Spark.